How Much Does A Cruise Ship Cost?

 Given their enormous size and 24/7 operations, cruise ships are extremely fuel-hungry.
 Fuel accounts for 10-15% of operating costs, making fuel efficiency an obsession for cruise lines.

-A mega cruise liner burns 200-300 metric tons of fuel daily, costing approximately $500,000 at today’s prices.
+A mega cruise liner burns 200-300 metric tons of fuel daily, costing approximately $500,000 (≈16 years working without vacations at a $15/hour job) at today's prices.
 Volatility in fuel costs directly impacts profitability.
 Many lines now add surcharges to protect against oil price spikes.

 Crew Size and Costs